The following resources provide further savings tips, along with guidance on how to keep your home warm and dry:

 An EECA government agency dedicated to helping New Zealanders use less energy, with tips on how to make your home warm, dry and healthier.

-A housing coordination service from Te Whatu Ora – Health New Zealand for the Wellington region, which delivers one of the Ministry of Health's Healthy Homes Initiatives.
+A housing coordination service for the Wellington region which delivers one of Te Whatu Ora's Healthy Homes Initiatives.
 You can apply online for help.

 Consumer NZ’s A renter's guide to a warmer home provides advice on what you can do to make your home warmer and cheaper to heat.